eabouche/sql-challenge/README.md

 ### Data Modeling:
-  a.
-An ERD Diagram has been created with the remainder 6 csv data files in order to properly connect and study the data (See EmployeeSQL/DataModeling directory for images)
+  1. An ERD Diagram has been created with the remainder 6 csv data files in order to properly connect and study the data (See EmployeeSQL/DataModeling directory for images)

 ### Data Engineering:
-  a.
-The ERD Diagram has been turned into real physical tables in a PostgreSQL database
+  1. The ERD Diagram has been turned into real physical tables in a PostgreSQL database
-  b.
-CSV files for this research have been loaded into each respective table created
+  2. CSV files for this research have been loaded into each respective table created
-  c.
-Keys and integrity constraints have beed created in 3rd normal form for analysis of the data (See EmployeeSQL/DataEngineering directory)
+  3. Keys and integrity constraints have beed created in 3rd normal form for analysis of the data (See EmployeeSQL/DataEngineering directory)

 ### Data Analysis:  the following questions were answered about the data